brynchristineloftness/CHAMP/_build/html/_sources/markdown.md

-# Markdown Files
+# ChAMP Background

-Whether you write your book's content in Jupyter Notebooks (`.ipynb`) or in regular markdown files (`.md`), you'll write in the same flavor of markdown called **MyST Markdown**.
-This is a simple file to help you get started and show off some syntax.
+Add content here.

-## What is MyST?
+## What is ChAMP?

 MyST stands for "Markedly Structured Text".
 It is a slight variation on a flavor of markdown called "CommonMark" markdown,